ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 “subnetEVMTimestamp\“:0}, PrecompileUpgrade: {}, UpgradeConfig: {\"precompileUpgrades\":[{\"feeManagerConfig\":{\"adminAddresses\":[\"0x8db97c7cece249c2b98bdc0226cc4c2a57bf52fc\"],\"enabledAddresses\":null,\"blockTimestamp\":1668950000}},{\"txAllowListConfig\":{\"adminAddresses\":[\"0x8db97c7cece249c2b98bdc0226cc4c2a57bf52fc\"],\"enabledAddresses\":null,\"blockTimestamp\":1668960000}},{\"feeManagerConfig\":{\"adminAddresses\":null,\"enabledAddresses\":null,\"blockTimestamp\":1668970000,\"disable\":true}}]}, Engine: Dummy Consensus Engine}"”
 ```

 Notice that `precompileUpgrades` entry correctly reflects the changes.
-You can also check the activated precompiles at a timestamp with the [`eth_getActivatePrecompilesAt`](../apis/avalanchego/apis/subnet-evm.md#ethgetactivateprecompilesat) RPC method.
-The [`eth_getChainConfig`](../apis/avalanchego/apis/subnet-evm.md#ethgetchainconfig) RPC method will also return the configured upgrades in the response.
+You can also check the activated precompiles at a timestamp with the [`eth_getActivatePrecompilesAt`](../apis/avalanchego/apis/subnet-evm.md#eth_getactivateprecompilesat) RPC method.
+The [`eth_getChainConfig`](../apis/avalanchego/apis/subnet-evm.md#eth_getchainconfig) RPC method will also return the configured upgrades in the response.

 That's it, your Subnet is all set and the desired upgrades will be activated at the indicated timestamp!

 ### Initial Precompile Configurations

-Precompiles can be managed by some priveleged addresses to change their configurations and activate their effects.
+Precompiles can be managed by some privileged addresses to change their configurations and activate their effects.
 For example, the `feeManagerConfig` precompile can have `adminAddresses` which can change the fee structure of the network.

 ```json
 {